sysrqio/obsidian-ai-vault-assistant/README.md

 # AI Vault Assistant for Obsidian

-AI-powered assistant with 26 comprehensive vault tools for navigation, search, file management, and knowledge organization.
+**Like [gemini-cli](https://github.com/google-gemini/gemini-cli) for Obsidian** — an AI-powered assistant with 26 comprehensive vault tools for navigation, search, file management, and knowledge organization.
 Currently powered by Google Gemini with support for multiple AI models.

 ## Features